 Table of Contents

-The IST-S-STUDENTS server is a web and database hosting environment used by technology classes in the iSchool.
+The IST-S-STUDENTS server is a database hosting environment used by database management courses in the iSchool.
 If you're taking or teaching a web design, web programming, or database class such as: IST263, IST553, IST479, IST679, IST359, or IST659 then this server will probably suit your needs.
 All iSchool courses are eligible to use this service to supplement teaching or project work within their class.
 The system is configured to utilize the university's Microsoft Active Directory service, which means you sign in using your SU NetID and password.
 Check out the tutorials section to get started.

 As the class instructor, do I get an account?